yurizhukov/yurizhukov.github.io/_pages/about.md

 ---

-I am a PhD Candidate in the Department of Economics at the University of Strathclyde.
+I am an experienced international professional project manager and economist, currently a PhD candidate in the Department of Economics at the University of Strathclyde.
 You can find a copy of my CV [here](https://yurizhukov.github.io/files/Zhukov-CV-November-2024.pdf).